JamesNewton/git-ref/README.md

 <B><TT>git commit</TT> <I>[</I> -m "<I>message</I>" <I>]</I></B><BR>
 (by convention, the message should be a command.
 E.g. "Add stuff" instead of "Added stuff" or "Adding stuff").
-If you fail to include the message on the command line, git will open an editor window with a default messge and expect you to edit that.
+If you fail to include the message on the command line, git will open an editor window with a default message and expect you to edit that.
 By default, the editor used is vi. vi is not known for making friends.
 Move cursor with arrows, press the i key to insert text, press Esc to stop inserting.
 Type :wq to save and quit.
 If something goes